-More and more tests are being adapted for use at home as patients take on new responsibilities for their health care.
-Some of the more common home tests include pregnancy tests and ovulation predictors for women, blood glucose monitors for diabetics, fecal occult blood tests to screen for colorectal cancer, and prothrombin time tests to monitor appropriate dosage of blood-thinning medications.
-There are other tests that allow patients to collect samples at home that they then mail to a particular laboratory for analysis (for example, home HIV antibody tests and hepatitis C tests); some of these may require a doctor's order.
+As individuals take on new responsibilities for their healthcare, laboratory testing is increasing in the home setting, one of the locations where point-of-care (POC) testing may take place.
+Some of the more common home tests include pregnancy tests and ovulation predictors, blood glucose monitors for diabetics, fecal occult blood tests to screen for colorectal cancer, and prothrombin time tests to monitor appropriate dosage of blood-thinning (anticoagulant) medications.
+Other home tests allow individuals to collect samples at home that they then mail to a laboratory for analysis (for example, hepatitis C tests and some home HIV antibody tests).

-Home tests are considered screening tests, and any abnormal results should be reviewed with your physician.
+Home tests are considered screening tests, and it is important that you follow up with your healthcare practitioner in case you need additional laboratory testing and so you receive the highest quality care possible.
 For additional information on home testing, see our article With Home Testing, Consumers Take Charge of Their Health.